 Assessments and interviews

-Mills & Reeve holds a summer vac scheme in its Cambridge, Birmingham, Manchester and Norwich offices.
-Each lasts two weeks, and there are ten places available in each office.
-Attendees receive £270 a week for participating.
-Over the course of the fortnight, they sit in four departments, receiving “a good flavour of the range of things you might do as a trainee," sources told us.
+Each vacation scheme lasts two weeks and candidates receive £400 a week for participating (£450 if in London).
+Over the course of the fortnight, they sit in four departments, receiving “a good flavour of the range of things you might do as a trainee,” according to sources.

 Each vac scheme features a handful of social events and candidates are encouraged to socialise with current trainees to get a feel for the firm and its lawyers.
 A recent vac schemer shared: “I had an amazing week!
 The work was challenging and interesting.
 Everyone I met at Mills & Reeve was genuinely warm and welcoming, and I finished the scheme feeling very excited for my future career in law.”

 There are no more formal assessments during or at the end of the vac scheme and the firm makes training contract offers following a candidate’s performance on the vac scheme.
-The graduate recruitment team advise approaching the vac scheme as an opportunity to “show that you’re willing to learn and make the most of the opportunity you’ve been given.
-We don’t expect anyone to know the law inside out, so really we’re looking for enthusiasm and a good attitude and the core competencies to be an excellent future lawyer.
+The graduate recruitment team advise approaching the vac scheme as an opportunity to show that you’re willing to learn and make the most of the opportunity you’ve been given.
+They don’t expect anyone to know the law inside out, so are really looking for enthusiasm, a good attitude and the core competencies to be an excellent future lawyer.

 Mills & Reeve LLP